-Historical thrillers by Matt Rees
+Historical novels by Matt Rees

-To write his historical thrillers, Matt took real mysteries about major historical figures and created fiction about what might really have happened…To the great musician Mozart.
+To write his historical novels, Matt took real mysteries about major historical figures and created fiction about what might really have happened…To the great musician Mozart.
 To the Italian old master Caravaggio.
 To the State of Israel.
 Read them and wonder, ‘What if…?’

 MOZART’S LAST ARIA